Dudedmn/CSS142/README.md

 *GenomeLoops* - More advanced utilization of loops, containing multiple loops involving String manipulation in Java.

-*Final Program* - Simple calculator made in Java with user prompts and basic calculator calculations.
+*Calculator* - Simple calculator made in Java with user prompts and basic calculator calculations.
 Utilizes all prior taught concepts.